SQ5BAR/STM32-Radioberry-I2C-Expansion-Emulator/README.md

 # Tested Software

+- piHPSDR on Raspberry Pi / Radioberry
-* piHPSDR
+- piHPSDR on Linux
+- Thetis on Windows
-* SparkSDR
+- SparkSDR
-* Radioberry-compatible SDR software

 ---